Who are we?

 ACAT is a free after-school music and arts program for Greater Haverhill children in grades 1 to 8.
 The low-cost program provides all children an opportunity to explore their boundless creativity and musicality through vocal, instrumental, theatre and art classes.

-The 2023-24 fall session starts September 25 and classes meet Thursday from 4 to 6 p.m. inside Trinity Church at 26 White St., Haverhill.
+The fall session starts in September and classes meet Thursday from 4 to 6 p.m. inside Trinity Church at 26 White St., Haverhill.

 We are proud to participate in the Card to Culture program, a collaboration between Mass Cultural Council and the Department of Transitional Assistance, the Women, Infants & Children (WIC) Nutrition Program, and the Massachusetts Health Connector, by breaking down the financial barriers to cultural programming.
 Children of EBT, WIC, and ConnectorCare cardholding families receive free admission.